stitchdata/docs/_developer-files/connect/api/objects/notifications/notification-object.md

   - name: "modified_at"
     type: "date-time"
+    description: |
-    description: "The time at which the notification was last modified."
+      **Applicable to hook notifications only.** The time at which the notification was last modified.
     example-value: |
       2019-07-16T16:51:20Z